DUERP : The Anact guide to differentiated risk assessment for men and women has been published

 The guide notes that most risk assessment methods are structured around these 5 main phases.
 It then proposes a number of enhancements to take account of the differentiated approach to each of these 5 stages in the analysis process.

-An example of a DUERP is then proposed to give concrete expression to the inclusion of these elements.
-Finally, we look at how to draw up a program for the prevention of occupational risks and improvement of working conditions (PAPRIPACT, see https://www.tennaxia.com/blog/papripact-que-dit-la-reglementation) or, in companies with fewer than 50 employees, a list of preventive actions.
-Circular no. 6 DRT of April 18, 2001 reminds us that " risk assessment is not an end in itself" , and that the DUERP must contribute to the development of the program.
-It envisages the possibility of labor inspectors noting the absence of any use of DUERP data in drawing up this program[1].
+An example of a DUERP is then provided to illustrate how these elements are taken into account in practice.
+Finally, the topic of developing a program for the prevention of occupational risks and the improvement of working conditions is addressed ( PAPRIPACT) or, for companies with fewer than 50 employees, the list of preventive measures.
+Indeed, Circular No. 6 DRT of April 18, 2001, states that “risk assessment is not an end in itself” and that the DUERP must contribute to the development of the program.
+It provides for the possibility that labor inspectors may determine that the data from the single document has not been used in the development of this program[1].

 3. Practical data sheets for questioning gender-differentiated risk exposure and impact in the DUERP